 Do you know the difference?
 It’s okay if you don’t, most people have no clue!
 But after reading this blog, you will understand how drain clearing and drain cleaning differ, and which service is right for your home or business.

-Most plumbers will come and clear your drains.
-You call with a clog, and they solely release that clog.
+Most plumbers will provide drain clearing services.
+You call with a clogged sink or tub drain, and they solely release that clog.
 This is not drain cleaning, but rather drain clearing.

-To perform drain clearing, a plumbing snake is inserted into your affected pipe.
+To perform drain clearing, your everyday household plunger won't do the job.
+Instead, a plumbing snake is inserted into your affected pipe.
 A plumbing snake is a heavy-duty cable, powered by a motor that rotates a blade fastened at the end of the cable.
 When the motor is turned on, the blade spins, breaking up blockages in its path.

 Once a clog is broken apart by the snake blade, water flow is restored to your plumbing; yet, the clog particles remain in your piping.
 This could pose potential issues later on, as the incompatible pipe intruder that initially caused the clog remains in your pipes.